lukasglaus/lifev-env-patches/README.md

-# Human Heart Framework
+# IFD's Human Heart Framework

-The framework is developed at the Institute of Fluid Dynamics (IFD) at ETH Zurich.
-The model is based on LifeV (pronounced "life five"), which is a C++ parallel finite element library for the solution of PDEs.
+The framework is developed at the [Institute of Fluid Dynamics (IFD)](http://www.ifd.mavt.ethz.ch) at ETH Zurich.
+It is based on LifeV, which is a C++ parallel finite element library for the solution of PDEs.

-> IFD

 The library is distributed under LGPL by CMCS – EPFL, E(CM)2 – Emory, MOX – Polimi, REO, ESTIME– INRIA. ([Copyright](https://github.com/lifev/lifev/blob/master/Copyright.md))